Pediatric Cancers Support Services

-The Childhood Cancer Survivorship Program at City of Hope provides specialized follow-up care for patients who have completed treatment for cancer or a similar illness that was diagnosed at age 21 or younger.
+The Childhood, Adolescent And Young Adult Survivorship Program at City of Hope provides specialized follow-up care for patients who have completed treatment for cancer or a similar illness that was diagnosed before 40 years of age.
 Patients who participate in this program are seen every year in a clinic specially designed to meet the needs of childhood cancer survivors.
 Patients are evaluated by a team of health care professionals who are experts in survivorship issues, including a physician or nurse practitioner, a dietitian, and a psychologist or social worker.

 Patients in this program will receive careful monitoring for possible health problems that can sometimes occur after cancer treatment.
 They will also have the opportunity to talk with the Survivorship Program team about the treatment that they received for cancer, its potential impact on their health, and ways to stay as healthy as possible.